Why do the Protestants Reject The Apocrypha?Jan 13, 2010 Updated Nov 2015

 4. Several works commonly accepted in the Apocrypha are missing

 It is true that Christians prior to Jerome quoted many of the books of the Apocrypha as inspired, but the same can be said of many other writings.
 Jerome included these writings in his Latin Vulgate edition of the Bible in between the OT and NT and he called it "apocrypha," or "hidden" writings.
 Apocrypha was used in the ancient world to indicate something either orginating from oral tradition, or containing "secret" material, not suitable for a general audience.

 The visitor commented, "The Catholic church is not responsible for the inclusion of the Apocrypha the Protestant reformation is responsible for it's EXCLUSION from the Bible."

+This is partly correct.
+The Apocrypha WAS counted by many as inspired text prior to the "official" Catholic Church.
+Over time these writings became more accepted as "inspired" and included in the canon.
 As Jerome's Vulgate version of the Bible was copied some monasteries were not as careful to designate it as "apocrypha" and thus these writings began to be used by some in the Catholic Church.
 Some doctrinal concepts were affected by these texts.

 Doctrinal issues that are raised in 2 Maccabees include:

 - Prayer for the dead and sacrificial offerings, both to free the dead from sin